Reasons to think twice before icing an injury and what to do instead

 M = MINIMAL ICE

-As with the guideline for soft tissue: in partnership with your breathing, minimal ice may be used for pain control if absolutely needed.
+As with the guideline for soft tissue: in partnership with your breathing, the minimal ice cycles may be used for pain control if absolutely needed.

 What about using heat?